 It’s one of the neatest tricks in all the heavens: Orion’s Belt points to Sirius, the sky’s brightest star.
-On September mornings, you’ll find both Orion and the very bright star Sirius in the eastern part of the sky before dawn.
+On September mornings, you’ll find both Orion the Hunter and the very bright star Sirius in the eastern part of the sky before dawn.
 They’ll be shifting into the evening sky as the months pass.
 Identify them now, and enjoy them for months to come.

-Orion returned the sky before dawn in late July and early August.
+Orion returned to the sky before dawn in late July and early August.
 In September, you can easily find this large constellation before sunup.
 Just look in the eastern part of the sky.
 You’ll easily notice Orion’s Belt, which consists of a short, straight row of three medium-bright stars.

 To find Sirius, draw a line through Orion’s Belt and extend that line toward the horizon.
 There, you’ll spot Sirius, the sky’s brightest star.

 Sirius is in the constellation Canis Major the Greater Dog.
 It’s often called the Dog Star.

 Bottom line: In September 2023, you’ll find the constellation Orion, whose three Belt stars make a short, straight row, in the southeast before dawn.
 Orion’s Belt points to Sirius, the brightest star of the nighttime sky.